This site is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-Classroom management is a buzz word we always hear as teachers.
-When it comes to managing your class, rules and expectations are one of the most important parts.
+Classroom management is a buzzword we always hear as teachers.
+When it comes to managing your class, rules and expectations are two of the most important parts.
 Because this is the case, I have three consistent rules of classroom management.

 My Three Rules are Stay Safe, Stay Kind, and Follow Directions.